PART 46: OUT OF TIME

 “Luci?”
 Julie murmured, looking a bit dazed as she tilted her head up.
 “Do you have soot on your face?”

 “I do,” Luci admitted.
 “And it’s your fault.
-But that’s a long story, and we have a time trip to take.”
+But that’s a long story, and you need an alibi.
+So we have a time trip to take.”

 A police officer questioned Frank’s arrival at the hospital, but the teenager managed to fake stomach cramps in order to gain access.
 Inside it was a bit of a madhouse… officers milling about, circulating around doctors and orderlies who were attempting to deal with both any incoming patients, and the ones being shuffled around inside the building due to the impromptu quarantine on Carrie’s floor.

-“We can’t get close,” Frank heard an officer say.
+“We can’t get close,” Frank heard someone say.
 “People tend to come back with no memory of their assigned task to negotiate.
 When they come back at all.”

 ‘That could be a problem for me,’ Frank realized.
-He then noticed the stairwell was under guard, and saw there was an officer in both elevators as well.
+He soon discovered the stairwell was under guard, and that there was an officer in both elevators as well.
 ‘Assuming I even get up there…’

 “Laurie,” Frank said, taking her by the shoulders.
 “I’m glad to see you.
 I have to get up to Carrie’s room.”
 He pointed.
 “Can you distract that police officer over there?
 The one guarding the stairwell?”